digideskio/support-tools/timeseries/metrics.md

     memory that are too small to satisfy the requirements of the application.
 To distinguish between these problems you will need to look at a timeseries from the start of the mongod process and see whether allocated memory was ever large.
+The "total free" metric is computed by adding together pageheap and central cache free bytes and is useful for diagnosing fragmentation.
   </dd>

   <dt>